Implicit LOD using points ordering for processing and visualisation in Point Cloud Servers: Method

 \section{Method}

-In this section, we first present the Point Cloud Server (section \ref{lod.method.PCS})(PCS \cite{Cura2014}) upon which this article is based.
+In this section, we first present the Point Cloud Server (section \ref{lod.method.PCS})(PCS \cite{Cura2015}) that this article extends.
 Then we introduce the LOD solution that we propose , which consists of reordering groups of points from less to more details (\ref{lod.method.order}), and then choose which LOD is needed.
 Although any ordering can be used, we propose a simple geometric one (\ref{lod.method:midoc}) which is fast and robust to density variation.
-Furthermore, constructing this ordering produces a rough dimensionality descriptor (\ref{lod.method.dimdescriptor}).
-This descriptor can be used in the PCS to perform density correction (\ref{lod.method.density}) and classification at the patch level (\ref{lod.method.classif}).
-This classification can be directly transferred to points, or indirectly exploited in a pre-filtering step.